pnp/pnpjs/docs/sp/lists.md

 ### Ensure that a List exists (by title)

 Ensures that the specified list exists in the collection (note: this method not supported for batching).
-Just like with the add-method (see examples above) you can provide only the title, or any or all of the optional paramters desc, template, enableContentTypes and additionalSettings.
+Just like with the add-method (see examples above) you can provide only the title, or any or all of the optional parameters desc, template, enableContentTypes and additionalSettings.

 ```TypeScript
 // ensure that a list exists.
 If it doesn't it will be created with the provided title (the rest of the settings will be default):